Results of GSK and AstraZeneca trials may widen ovarian cancer drug use

 Both trials showed benefit in using Zejula or Lynparza also in tumors with a wider range of genetic mutations that hamper DNA repairs, grouped together under the term homologous recombination deficiency (HRD).

-But in a patient subgroup with tumors where the DNA repair was still intact, GSK appears to make headway over its rivals.
+But in a patient subgroup with tumours where the DNA repair was still intact, GSK appears to make headway over its rivals.

 That group, which according to GSK accounts for about half of ovarian cancer cases, showed a reduction in the cancer relapse risk by 32%, when given Zejula.